mrazomej/phd/docs/src/chapter_05/section_07_gillespie.md

-To confirm that the implementation of the Gillespie simulation was correct we perform the simulation at the mRNA level for which the closed-form solution of the steady-state distribution is known as detailed in . [@Fig:ch5_fig20] shows example trajectories of mRNA counts.
+To confirm that the implementation of the Gillespie simulation was correct we perform the simulation at the mRNA level for which the closed-form solution of the steady-state distribution is known as detailed in XXX. [@Fig:ch5_fig20] shows example trajectories of mRNA counts.
 Each of these trajectories were computed over several cell cyles, where the cell division was implemented generating a binomially distributed random variable that depended on the last mRNA count before the division event.

 ![**Stochastic trajectories of mRNA counts.** 100 stochastic trajectories generated with the Gillespie algorithm for mRNA counts over time for a two-state